5th Division (Colombia)

-The 5th Division (Quinta División del Ejército Nacional de Colombia) is an one of the eight main infantry divisions of the National Army of Colombia that specialized in combined arms, counterinsurgency, and jungle and mountain warfare.
+The 5th Division (Quinta División del Ejército Nacional de Colombia) is one of the eight main infantry divisions of the National Army of Colombia that specialized in combined arms, counterinsurgency, and jungle and mountain warfare.
 It based in the city of Bogotá consisting of five brigades the 1st Brigade based in Tunja, the 6th Brigade based in Ibagué, the 8th Brigade based in Neiva, the 9th Brigade based in Neiva and the 13th Brigade based in Bogotá and also the biggest Brigade in the Colombian Army.